gov-cy/staging-govcy-design-system-docs/src/patterns/service_structure.md

 The linear structure of a service should:

-1. Start with an informative start page
+1. Start with an informative start page.
-2. If needed, ask the users to sign-in
+2. If needed, ask the users to sign-in.
-3. Gather information from the users, one question at a time
+3. Gather information from the users, one question at a time.
-4. Let the users check their answers before submitting
+4. Let the users check their answers before submitting.
 5. Show the users a confirmation of successful completion page.

 ![An example flow of a linear service](../../img/v3_illustration_linear_structure.png){style="aspect-ratio: auto;"}